apache/apisix-website/blog/en/blog/2023/12/20/bi-weekly-report.md

 2. Add more attributes to `openid-connect` plugin

-3. `CORS` plugin supports Timing-Allow-Origin
+3. Add support for the Timing-Allow-Origin header in `CORS` plugin

 4. Add `brotli` plugin